Software Developer at the University Health Network Sept 2016 - present

 A little experiment with Quil.
 Recreated Conway's Game of Life.

-I'm a Software Engineer currently working at the University Health Network with the Medical Informatics team.
+I'm a Software Developer currently working at the University Health Network with the Medical Informatics team.
 I am also a student at the University of Toronto finishing off my degree in Computer Science.

 I enjoy working in both small, tight-knit teams and independently.
 My skills lie in full stack development using Clojure and ClojureScript and I prefer lightweight processes with REPL driven development for quick feedback cycles.
 I've used a variety of tools and libraries such as HugSQL, Mount, Ring/Compojure, Reagent and re-frame as a stack; Leiningen with Figwheel for managing the build lifecycle; CircleCI and Jenkins for CI/CD; Git and Subversion for version control.